- Bees are essential because they pollinate our food sources, produce honey, support the ecosystem, and are culturally significant.

 Bee populations are in decline, causing alarm among environmental experts, beekeepers, and nature lovers alike.

-In April 2021, a survey of U.S. beekeepers found that 45.5 percent of managed honeybee colonies were lost in the previous year, the highest percentage since the survey’s founding in 2006.
+In April 2021, a survey of U.S. beekeepers found that 45.5% of managed honeybee colonies were lost in the previous year, the highest percentage since the survey’s founding in 2006.

-Further, around one in six bee species is regionally extinct, and another 40 percent of bee species are vulnerable to extinction.
-Even the humble American bumblebee is in trouble, declining 89 percent in abundance in recent years.
+Further, around one in six bee species is regionally extinct, and another 40% of bee species are vulnerable to extinction.
+Even the humble American bumblebee is in trouble, declining 89% in recent years.

 So let’s talk about some of the biggest reasons bee populations are declining:

 Pesticides: Bees are exposed to harmful pesticides through the air, water, and soil.
 Pesticides can negatively impact bee reproduction, navigation, learning, feeding, and even the ability to recognize their nests.

 Air pollutants: Studies have shown that air pollutants can interact with scent molecules released by plants.
 Since bees use these scents to locate wildflowers and other plants, this ultimately confuses them and makes it more challenging for them to forage, causing bee decline.